Amoebic liver abscess

 A amoebic liver abscess is a type of liver abscess caused by amebiasis.
 It is the involvement of liver tissue by trophozoites of the organism Entamoeba histolytica and of its abscess due to necrosis.

 Presentation

 Approximately 90% of patients with E histolytica are asymptomatic.
 The two most common manifestations of E histolytica include colitis (bloody stool with mucus, abdominal pain, and/or diarrhea), and discovery of a liver abscess on imaging.
-Liver abscess' commonly present as right upper quadrant abdominal pain and fever, with worsening features associated with abscess rupture.
+Liver abscesses commonly present as right upper quadrant abdominal pain and fever, with worsening features associated with abscess rupture.